FletcherFT/aacv/README.md

 catkin_make
 ```

-Connect laptop up to wifi network, boot up aacv and check that you can ping the beaglebone black
+Connect laptop up to wifi network, boot up aacv and check that you can ping the beaglebone black.

 wifi SSID:  "FOX_network"
 wifi passkey: "12345678"